sr99622/wabash/README.md

 wabash
 ```

-Please note that there is a quirk in the way that the ```dlopen``` utility works when running executables that will cause the Python module installed into the original development virtual environment to be hard coded to the first pass configuration observed during compilation.
-In simpler terms, the test virtual enviroment must have a different name than the development virtual environment in order to observe portability.

 ### Transfer Portable Libraries to Development Host
 ---

 Copying the Portable libraries to the Host will depend on the location of the Shared directory set up in the UTM virtual machine configuration.
 The default case is "My Shared Files/Documents", which corresponds to the Documents folder of the Host machine.
 From within the virtual machine, copy the ```stock``` folder from the project directory to this location, then from the Host machine, copy that folder to the local copy of the project directory.
-The top level directory structure of the project should look like
+The top level directory structure of the project should look something like

 ```
 wabash